EmAchieng/EmAchieng/README.md

 ### Hi there 👋
-- 🔭 I’m currently working with backend technologies like Django, Flask, Springboot, PHP
+- 🔭 I’m currently working with containers and container orcherstration platforms like Docker, Kubernetes(k8s).
+I also work with backend technologies like Django, Flask, Java Springboot, PHP, Node JS, Golang.
-- 🌱 I’m currently learning Practical and Theoretical Machine Learning and Artificial Intelligence
+- 🌱 Previously I worked extensively with Data.
+Doing Data Science and Practical and Theoretical Machine Learning and Artificial Intelligence
-- 👯 I’m looking to collaborate on Golang, Rust and React
+- 👯 I’m looking to collaborate on Golang, Rust and React or anything interesting
 - 🤔 I’m looking for help with Software Testing and Analysis
 - 💬 Ask me about Why I Code Like a Girl
 - 😄 Pronouns: She/Her/Hers